 Laminate veneers are a type of veneers and a popular option in cosmetic dentistry.
 In general, veneers are currently the biggest trend in cosmetic dentistry.
 They’re the most successful smile makeover procedures that are commonly known as the Hollywood Smile procedure.

-They are very many types of veneers, some more affordable than others and some more effective.
+They are many types of veneers, some more affordable than others and some more effective.
 They all cater to different needs and financial plans; but your dentist will help limit down your options.
-You can also read our veneers guide to learn all about the different types of veneers and their applications.

-In the following article we’ll discuss laminate veneers in specific.
+In the following article we’ll discuss laminate teeth in specific.
 From their design process down to their application.
 In addition to where you can get them done for high quality and affordable prices.

-Laminate veneers are a type of veneers and to understand how they differ from other types we have to discuss what veneers are.
+Laminate veneers is a type of veneers and to understand how they differ from other types we have to discuss what veneers are.

 They also vary in the process of manufacturing according to the material we are using.
 But the end shape should look like a tooth that your dentist applies to the front of your teeth.
 This way, the immaculate surface of the veneers covers any mishaps to give you a complete smile makeover.